ArunavaCoderEm/Foodify-Recipe-Home/README.md

-# FoodiFy: Food Recipe Generator with Vite, React, Tailwind CSS, and Spoonacular API
+# FoodiFy: Food Recipe Generator with Vite + React, Tailwind CSS, and Spoonacular API

 ## Table of Contents